 Rear suspension outer mountings

-The rear suspension outer mountings had started to look a little tatty and had a hole in the bottom (the chassis is upside down in these photos).
+The rear suspension outer mountings on my project had started to look a little tatty and had a hole in the bottom (the chassis is upside down in these photos).
+Rust had found it's way into the inner structure and it was past saving.

 Rusty suspension mounting point